samstreet/wi-q-test/README.md

 ## When you're done

-Please add both sam@wi-q.com and matt@wi-q.com as collaborators to your GitHub repository.
+Please zip up your solution and email it to both sam@wi-q.com and matt@wi-q.com.